Aciclovir (oral) for viral infections

 What if I give too much?

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to acyclovir.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Aciclovir.
+Take your child to hospital or phone for an ambulance straight away.